evyatar1/Polynomial/README.md

 # Polynomial

-Application for maintaining and managing polynomials, the app permits to add, delete or update polynomials.
+Application for maintaining and managing polynomials, the app permits several operations like add, delete or update polynomials.